Prior to administering or prescribing controlled substances in Kentucky, you must have the following:

 Kentucky All Schedule Prescription Electronic Reporting (KASPER)

 KASPER is the Commonwealth's mandatory prescription monitoring program.
 It is designed to assist practitioners and pharmacists with patient care while also providing an investigative tool for law enforcement and regulatory agencies.
 Dentists authorized to administer and prescribe controlled substances in Kentucky must have a KASPER account and use it to query any patients being prescribed schedule II or III controlled substances.
-KASPER registration and information is available at https://chfs.ky.gov/agencies/os/oig/dai/deppb/Pages/kasper.aspx.
+KASPER registration information and other program details are available on the Cabinet for Health and Family Services' KASPER page.

 Dentists Play a Critical Role